-1.9.
+1.8.
 Supervisory Panel

-Ensure that a Supervisory Panel involving the supervisor(s) and at least one member of staff who is not the student's supervisor is held at least twice a year for each full-time student and once a year for part-time students.
-If a student or supervisor is away from the University in the period when the panel is due, the panel should be held by Skype, e-mail or video-link.
+Ensure that a Supervisory Panel involving the supervisor(s) and at least one member of staff who is not the student's supervisor is held at least twice a year for each full-time student and once a year for part-time students and should usually be held face-to-face.
+If a student or supervisor is away from the University in the period when the panel is due, the panel should be held by Skype, email or video-link.

-1.10.
+1.9.
 Time allocation for supervision